CUBRID/cubrid-manual/en/security.rst

   :alt: 2 Level Key Management Image

 *    **Master key**: A key used when encrypting and decrypting data keys, and is managed by DBA user.
-*    **Data Key**: A key used when encrypting user data such as table and log, and is managed by CUBRID Engine.
+*    **Data Key**: A key used when encrypting user data such as table and log, and it is managed by CUBRID Engine.

 Data keys are stored within the data volume and are always securely encrypted using a master key when written to disk.
-The master key is stored in a separate file and it must be managed safely according to a security policy users comply with.
+The master key is stored in a separate file, and it must be managed safely according to the security policy users comply with.

-Managing keys in two levels makes it possible to efficiently perform the key change operation.
-If there is only a key that encrypts the user data, when you change the key, it takes a long time to work because all the data which has been encrypted has to be read, and decrypted and re-encrypted.
+Managing keys in two levels makes it possible to perform the key change operation efficiently.
+If there is only a key that encrypts the user data, it takes a long time to work when you change the key.
+All the data that has been encrypted has to be read, decrypted, and re-encrypted.
 Also, the overall performance of the database may be degraded during this process.

 .. warning:: **Loss of Master Key**